Home of Rackin' & Rollin' Productions

 Barbara's Amazing Grace's Future

-While we had planned to show BAG, and my what a beautiful model horse she would make, the limelight of the show ring doesn't call me for me.
+We plan to show BAG and get as many points as we can.
 I would love to continue what Ann has, but the TWHBEA has more doubled the amount of points one must acquire to achieve a Supreme Versatility Championship.
-As hard as it was for Ann to obtain, it is now an achievement that requires nearly a lifetime commitment of the horse and many many years of the rider's career and pocket book.
+As hard as it was for Ann to obtain, it is now an achievement that requires many, many years of the rider's career and a heft on the pocket book.

-Instead, we are planning to take the alternate path of the Kuykendall's, campaigning these horses as the talented and versatile family horses that they are.
+We also plan on campaigning these horses as the talented and versatile family horses that they are.
 On trails, a few shows, in the ranch versatility ring, at playdays, and on the ranch.
 We hope to continue to prove and raise awareness of the Tennessee Walking Horses' western ancestry and capability.
-These horses are not the feeble animals that todays western stockmen imagine them.
+These horses are not the feeble animals that today's western stockmen imagine them.
 These horses are good sized, big boned, and as or more athletic than the quarter horse.

 BAG is a very, very special part of this endeavor.
 Her disposition is extremely special.
 She eats up human attention, wandering away from the herd to greet me, no matter the time of day.
 She gets her feelings hurt if she isn't worked with.
 She doesn't just like human attention, she craves it.
 She has an unmatchable sense of humor.
 She plays with everything, begs for attention with sloppy kisses and a forcing presence.
 She can practically climb in your lap, or tries her best, carefully intertwining her hooves with your feet.
 I demand respect and she sees it and raises it a good laugh.
 She's an old soul, with a light heart.